 The Downside of Using Shipping Containers to Build Houses

 With so many good things about shipping containers, there's got to be at least a few pitfalls.
-While they might seem like the perfect new material to build a home with, it may not be for everyone, and here's why;
+While they might seem like the perfect new material to build a home with, it may not be for everyone.
+Here's why:

-- Living in places with extreme heat or extreme cold: These might not be too suitable for locations such as South Florida or Alaska.
-Not that they wouldn't be good, but fitting them so that they will be insulated enough might just not be worth the trouble, and may end up costing you more than you planned.
+- Living in places with extreme heat or extreme cold: These might not be suitable for locations such as South Florida or Alaska.
+Fitting them so that they will be insulated enough might just not be worth the trouble and may end up costing you more than you planned.

-- Not easy to find a shipping container house building specialist: The idea of having a house built from shipping containers is still quite new, so it's not exactly a cakewalk to find a contractor with experience.
+- It's not easy to find a shipping container house building specialist: The idea of having a house built from shipping containers is still quite new, so it's not exactly a cakewalk to find a contractor with experience.
 That doesn't mean any normal builder can't do it though!
-They're easy to work it!
+They're easy to work with.

 - Building codes can be a pain: Sometimes your town or city might not be too pleased with the idea of you building a house out of shipping containers.

-Despite it's downfalls, the pros definitely outweigh the cons and shipping containers would certainly make a great alternative to the usual mediums and materials that we build houses out of right now.
+Despite those downfalls, the pros definitely outweigh the cons, and shipping containers certainly make a great alternative to the usual mediums and materials that are used to build houses.
 Perhaps there will be a great uprising of apartments and homes built all around the world with shipping containers soon!
-Who knows -- there's already lots of websites and articles dedicated to the topic, so it's certainly a thought.
+Who knows—there's already lots of websites and articles dedicated to the topic, so it's certainly a thought.